 - Parentheses around the * are optional. always @(*) is equivalent to always @*.
 However, some older tools may confuse (*) for an attribute.

 - For clocks which are DUT outputs, the generated testbench actually advances time using your declared clock waveform, and your create_clock declaration must therefore match whatever the DUT is producing.
-However, for simplicity, the .C directive can be considered to 'synchronise' to the actual DUT waveform.
+However, the testbench will synchronise to the DUT output waveform.

 - Compilers don't have to produce 'object code'.
 The Dragon Book ('Compilers', by Aho, Sethi, and Ullman) defines a compiler as "a program that reads a program written in one language - the source language - and translates it into an equivalent program in another language - the target language".

-- The current TIOBE index of the most popular 100 programming languages lists VHDL at a lumped unspecified position in the 51-100 bracket (down from #49 in 2017), while Verilog doesn't appear in the list (down from 51-100 in 2017).
-An analysis of GitHub repo counts lists Verilog at #49, and VHDL at #55.
+- The current TIOBE index of the most popular 100 programming languages lists VHDL at #41, and Verilog at a lumped unspecified position in the 51-100 bracket.
+An analysis of GitHub repo counts lists Verilog at #48, and VHDL at #52.

 - At first sight, this might appear to be the same as the Verilog behaviour.
 However, the equivalent procedure in Verilog is actually more complex: operand information propagates from the leaves of the expression, up to the destination, and back down, potentially modifying the size and signedness of the operators.